‘Some people never go crazy. What truly horrible lives they must lead.’

 And crazy is beautiful.
 Crazy is colorful.
 Crazy is spontaneous and fun and exciting and extraordinary.

-Crazy is triple fudge brownie ice cream…maybe topped with a handful of nuts.
+Crazy is triple fudge brownie ice cream…maybe topped with nuts.

 I personally like triple fudge brownie ice cream.